LevonDX/Teams-Hack-event-March-2022/Challenge 1 Personal Tab/readme.md

 ## Description

-Your mission for this challenge is to **create** a personal tab for Teams based on a GitHub sample
+Your mission for this challenge is to **create** a personal tab for Teams based on a GitHub sample.

 ## Getting Started